fbpx

 • Get a vendor or small business to sponsor a social media contest to benefit your organization.

-• Encourage your supporters to share what they’ve been doing to spread generosity in their local communities.
+• Ask your supporters to share what they’ve been doing to spread generosity in their local communities.
 Whether or not that has to do with your cause.
 Let’s overwhelm the world with GOOD.

 Sample Social Media Messages